jz543fm/kali-dockerized/README.md

 ## Installing docker compose

 docker-compose installation (latest release), it is expected that you've installed docker and you're installing only docker compose v2!
+Used version of `docker-compose.yaml` is `3.8`

 ```bash
 mkdir -p ~/.docker/cli-plugins/